richafnu/Viva/Viva/insights/advanced/analyst/publish-reports.md

 * **Description**: Write a summary of the report's content and its relevance to the target audience.
 This can’t be empty and must be fewer than 500 characters.

-Ensure this content looks accurate by reviewing the preview on the right side of the page.
+Ensure the content looks accurate by reviewing the preview on the right side of the page.

-Here's an example:
+### Example scenario

 Let's say you want to publish your Hybrid workplace dashboard.
 This dashboard is saved to your Power BI workspace and has already been shared with your desired audience.
 It doesn't have row-level security implemented, so recipients see all the data in the report.
 You can create your card like the one below and publish it under your team name, HR Analytics, rather than using your own name as publisher.
 You can see how this card looks when it’s published to  your recipients with the Preview.